ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 * [Saga pattern:](https://microservices.io/patterns/data/saga.html) Microservices publish events when something happens in the scope of their control like an update in the business entities they are responsible for.
 A microservice interested in other business entities, subscribe to those events and it can update its own states and business entities when recieving such events.
 Business entity keys needs to be unique, immutable.
 * [Event sourcing](#event-sourcing) persists the state of a business entity such an Order as a sequence of state-changing events.

-* [Command Query Responsibility Segregation](https://microservices.io/patterns/data/cqrs.html) help to separate queries from commands and help to address queries with cross-microservice boundary.
+* [Command Query Responsibility Segregation](#command-query-responsibility-segregation-cqrs-pattern) helps to separate queries from commands and help to address queries with cross-microservice boundary.

 ## Event sourcing